-- 19.1 The Queensland Campaign Committee (QCC) is responsible for- - 19.1.1 Development and implementation of campaign strategies; - 19.1.2 Developing and managing campaign budgets within the framework of the Queensland Greens budget; - 19.1.3 Appointing campaign co-ordinators; - 19.1.4 Facilitating preselection of candidates; - 19.1.5 Review of nominations for House of Representatives and Legislative Assembly preselections, - 19.1.6 Ratification and endorsement of the preselections for the House of Representatives and Legislative Assembly;
+- 19.1 The Queensland Campaign Committee (QCC) is responsible for:- - 19.1.1 Development and implementation of campaign strategies; - 19.1.2 Developing and managing campaign budgets within the framework of the Queensland Greens budget; - 19.1.3 Appointing campaign co-ordinators; - 19.1.4 Facilitating preselection of candidates; - 19.1.5 Review of nominations for House of Representatives and Legislative Assembly preselections,

-- 19.1.7 Review of nominations for Senate preselections for eligibility; - 19.1.8 Ratification and endorsement of the preselections for the Senate if the writs have been issued for a Senate election or if so delegated by State Council; - 19.1.9 Suspension, or if the election has been called disendorsement, of candidates (excluding Senate candidates) until the next State Council; - 19.1.10 Act as a candidate selection committee if there is insufficient time for the usual preselection processes to be completed before the official close of nominations for an election; - 19.1.11 Appointment, oversight and direction of any preference negotiators; - 19.1.12 Appointment, oversight and direction of any representation to Australian Greens campaigning bodies; - 19.1.13 Regulation of Spokespersons; - 19.1.14 Regulation of the Queensland Greens' public website. - 19.2 The members of the Queensland Campaign Committee (QCC) will be:- - 19.2.1 the Campaign Convenor; - 19.2.2 Campaign Secretary; - 19.2.3 Campaign Treasurer; - 19.2.4 At least three and no more than six other members as per the bylaws. - 19.3 The convenor of the Queensland Campaign Committee (QCC) will be the Campaign Convenor. - 19.4 The Queensland Campaign Committee (QCC) will have a subcommittee comprising the Campaign Convenor, Campaign Secretary and Campaign Treasurer known as the Queensland Campaign Executive (QCE). - 19.4.1 The QCE is empowered to make decisions on behalf of QCC in situations when the full committee cannot reasonably be expected to make a decision in the time allowed by circumstances. - 19.4.2 Decisions of the QCE must be by consensus and must be reviewed by the full committee at their next meeting.
+- 19.1.6 Ratification and endorsement of the preselections for the House of Representatives and Legislative Assembly; - 19.1.6.1 If QCC determines to not endorse a preselected candidate, QCC will notify the candidate and local campaign committee or branch of this decision and provide an opportunity for feedback. - 19.1.7 Review of nominations for Senate preselections for eligibility; - 19.1.8 Ratification and endorsement of the preselections for the Senate if the writs have been issued for a Senate election or if so delegated by State Council; - 19.1.9 Suspension, or if the election has been called disendorsement, of candidates (excluding Senate candidates) until the next State Council; - 19.1.10 Act as a candidate selection committee if there is insufficient time for the usual preselection processes to be completed before the official close of nominations for an election; - 19.1.11 Appointment, oversight and direction of any preference negotiators; - 19.1.12 Appointment, oversight and direction of any representation to Australian Greens campaigning bodies; - 19.1.13 Regulation of Spokespersons; - 19.1.14 Regulation of the Queensland Greens' public website. - 19.2 The members of the Queensland Campaign Committee (QCC) will be:- - 19.2.1 the Campaign Convenor; - 19.2.2 Campaign Secretary; - 19.2.3 Campaign Treasurer; - 19.2.4 At least three and no more than six other members as per the bylaws. - 19.3 The convenor of the Queensland Campaign Committee (QCC) will be the Campaign Convenor. - 19.4 The Queensland Campaign Committee (QCC) will have a subcommittee comprising the Campaign Convenor, Campaign Secretary and Campaign Treasurer known as the Queensland Campaign Executive (QCE). - 19.4.1 The QCE is empowered to make decisions on behalf of QCC in situations when the full committee cannot reasonably be expected to make a decision in the time allowed by circumstances. - 19.4.2 Decisions of the QCE must be by consensus and must be reviewed by the full committee at their next meeting.